AriFordsham/GHCWiki/type-functions-status.md

 Todo (high-level):

 1. Parse and rename equality constraints in signatures.
 1. Defaults for associated type synonyms.
-(Having both a kind signature and vanilla synonym is problematic as in `RnNames.getLocalDeclBinders` its hard to see that not both of them are defining declarations, which leads to a multiple declarations error.)
+(Having both a kind signature and vanilla synonym is problematic as in `RnNames.getLocalDeclBinders` its hard to see that not both of them are defining declarations, which leads to a multiple declarations error.
+Defaults are quite different from vanilla synonyms anyway, as they usually have tyvars on their rhs that do not occur on the rhs.)

 Done: